mrcgrtz/styleguide/README.md

 <a name="3rdparty"></a>
 ## Third-party projects

-When working on a to-be-published third-party project, such as a Drupal module or a jQuery plugin, always stick to the corresponding coding style guide.
+When working on a public third-party project, such as a Drupal module or a jQuery plugin, always stick to the corresponding coding style guide.

 Some third-party coding style guides:

  * [jQuery’s Style Guides](http://contribute.jquery.org/style-guide/)
  * [Drupal Coding Standards](http://drupal.org/coding-standards)
  * [WordPress Coding Standards](http://make.wordpress.org/core/handbook/coding-standards/)
- * …

 <a name="html"></a>
 ## HTML